-DOUGLAS.-The Middlemarch copper mine, situated in the Dragoen mountains, 60 miles from here, has been tried to suspend operations indefinitely as the result of sabotage to have been practiced by strickly miners, according to reports brought here today.
+DOUGLAS.-The Middlemarch copper mine, situated in the Dragoon mountains, 60 miles from here, has been trade to suspend operations indefinitely as the result of sabotage there. to have been practiced by strade, miners, according to reports brought here today.

-Blore than a month ago a strike was declared, and, when the demands of the miners were refused, the mine was temporarily closed down.
-Several days ago, it is stated by arrivals from Middlemarch, officers of the company attempted to start the mining machinery themselves only to find that almost the entire mechanical equipment had been "trezted" with carborundum, and was badly damaged.
-Blame for this is attached to a few transients who were working at the Middlemarch at the time of the strike, it is reported, and no suspicion placed on the majority of the men who have been employed by the company for many years.
+Blore than a month ago a strike was declared, and, when the demands of the miners were refused, the mine was tem-porarily closed down.
+Several days area, it is stated by arrivals from Middlemarch, officers of the company attempted to start the mining machinery themselves only to find that almost the entire mechanical equipment had been "treated" with carborundum, and was badly damaged.
+Blams for this is attached to a few transients who were working at the Middlemarch at the time of the strike, it is reported, and no suspicion placed on the majority of the men who have been employed by the company for many years.
+The strike was accompanied by no wiolence.